-There are no disclosure on record for Modera Wealth Management from the past 10 years.
+According to the firm's latest SEC filings, there is no disclosure on record for Modera Wealth Management from the past 10 years.

 Opening an Account With Modera Wealth Management

-To talk to an advisor from Modera, you can fill out this form on the company’s website.
+To talk to an advisor from Modera, you can fill out a form on the company’s website.
 The form requires you to answer basic questions about your identity and location.
 A box is also provided where you can state if you are interested in wealth management, financial planning or something else.
 There is also an option to write a message to the firm about who you are and what you are looking for in a potential financial advisor relationship.

 Financial Planning Tips